lk-geimfari/mimesis/docs/schema.rst

     >>> field("username", mask="U_d", drange=(100, 1000))

-In this scenario, the ``Mimesis`` will call either the first registered custom field handler under ``username`` or the first provider with a method named ``username``.
+In this scenario, Mimesis will call either the first registered custom field handler under ``username`` or the first provider with a method named ``username``.

 To clarify, if you've registered a custom field handler with a name that matches any method